What should I do when involved in a car crash where people have been hurt?

 As already stated, things can get complicated.
-To ensure your claim, or claims, are properly filed on time, you should retain an experienced, knowledgeable personal injury attorney, like Joel F. Kofsky.
+To ensure your claim, or claims, are properly filed on time, you should retain an experienced car accident law firm.
 If you do not, you risk making a mistake that could drastically reduce your settlement.
 Your injuries significantly impact your life, and the last thing you want is to be financially ruined because you did not know how to file or defend your claim.

 7. Establish your losses

 Part of your claim will involve the impact and losses to you caused by the car wreck.
 This will require that you keep detailed records and receipts for things like: